moritzblum/LiteralEvaluation/README.md

 ## Cite

-Please cite [our paper](todo archiv link) if you use our evaluation dataset in your own work:
+Please cite [our paper](https://arxiv.org/abs/2407.18241) if you use our evaluation dataset in your own work:

 ```
 @inproceedings{mblum-etal-2024-literalevaluation,
     title = "Numerical Literals in Link Prediction: A Critical Examination of Models and Datasets",
-    author = "Blum, Moritz  and
+    author = " Blum, Moritz  and
                Ell, Basil  and
                Ill, Hannes and
                Cimiano, Philipp",
-    booktitle = "Proceedings of the 23rd International Semantic Web Conference (ISWC 2024)",
+    booktitle = "Proceedings of the 23rd International Semantic Web Conference",
     month = November,
     year = "2024"
 }